Accident Scene Mapping with a Drone

 The results are accurate diagrams and maps of the scene, along with accurate distance and angle measurements that are important for the reconstructionist or the forensic specialist.

 Below are some examples of simulated and real scenes, done fully or partially with drone / UAV photography.
-The first is a very interesting application of using a drone at night, illuminated by vehicle headlights.
+The first is an interesting application of using a drone at night, illuminated by vehicle headlights.

 Sample Drone UAV Accident Reconstruction Projects